jedeka/fake-faces-detection/README.md

 ### Setup
 * Google Colab
-To run this code inside Google Colab:

-   1. Clone this repo: `git clone https://github.com/sugaarrrr/fake-faces-detection.git`
+To run this code inside Google Colab, clone this repo inside Colab by executing `!git clone https://github.com/sugaarrrr/fake-faces-detection.git` inside the notebook, or clone locally first and put the directory inside Google Drive afterwards.
-   2. Drag to Google Drive
-   3. Open the .ipynb files

 * Local
 Using virtual environment (Python 3.7) is recommended.
 Once the virtual environment is created, run `!pip3 install -r requirements.txt`.